AR-937/all-things-code-app/README.md

 ## Technologies Used

-All Things Code is built using ASP.NET MVC with C#, utilizing Entity Framework (Database-First) for ORM and Microsoft SQL Server for data storage.
-The front-end is crafted with HTML5, CSS3, JavaScript, and Bootstrap for responsive design.
+All Things Code is built using ASP.NET MVC with C#/.NET, utilizing Entity Framework (Database-First) for ORM and Microsoft SQL Server for data storage.
+The front-end uses HTML5, CSS3, JavaScript, and Bootstrap for responsive design.

 ## Project Structure